-In order to illustrate the use of the C+ language and CCALC for specifying and executing open agent societies we present a C+ specification and a CCALC execution of a well-studied protocol in the MAS field, the Contract-Net Protocol (CNP)
+In order to illustrate the use of the C+ language and CCALC for specifying and executing open agent societies we present a C+ specification and a CCALC execution of a well-studied protocol in the MAS field, the Contract-Net Protocol (CNP) [Smith and Davis 1978; Smith 1980; Davis and Smith 1983].

-Fig. 3.
-The UML State Transition Diagram of the CNP.

-[Smith and Davis 1978; Smith 1980; Davis and Smith 1983].
 We focus on a variation of the CNP that is rich enough to illustrate the main strengths and weaknesses of the proposed executable specification of open agent societies.